 “S’from de governmen’,” would be the explanation.
 As a visiting bi-lingual city person I had multiple uses.
 Fly the airplane and read the mail from Le Gouvernment du Québec.
 As an anglo, meeting people with french names who spoke with french accents who could not read french was an eye opener.
 Welcome to the Lower North Shore.

-A challenge of getting older is that you search for places you were twenty years ago and you remember things that were pretty cool.
-Sure they were a bit edgy.
-But to you?
-Meh …. just another day.
-When I think about people like Mark Smith and Neil Lumsden and a few others with a few too many hours in single engined aircraft, I realize that my education began after college, somewhere far from Western Massachusetts.
-You might argue that my post graduate education began with learning the engineering limitations of a group of tired Cessna 206s, while also introducing somewhat jumpy Americans to a trip into the Okavango Delta of Northern Botswana.
+When I think about people like Bunte, Jordan or Sparks, Mark or Neil, or a few others with a few too many hours in single engined aircraft, I realize that my education began after college, somewhere far from Western Massachusetts.
+You might argue that my graduate education began with learning the engineering limitations of a group of tired Cessna 206s, while also introducing jumpy Americans to the Okavango Delta of Northern Botswana.

 Let’s admit that all taildraggers are different.
 Some way way different.
 Some are easy and some are mean.
 I have not landed a Douglas DC-3, but I bet it is easier than a Super Cub on a cross-windy day.